RM-gpg/haskell-particles/README.md

 ## Features

-- **Drag Particles**: Clikc and drag particles to move them around the simulation.
+- **Drag Particles**: Click and drag particles to move them around the simulation.
 - **Adjust Coefficients of Restitution**: Change the elasticity of particles and walls to see how it affects the simulation.

 ## Requirements